niharswain/CEH/M02-CEH-Foot-Printing-Recon.md

 - Collect basic information about the target and its network.

-- Determine operating systems, platforms, web server versions.
+- Determine **operating systems, platforms, web server versions.**

-- Use techniques like Whois, DNS queries, organizational queries.
+- Use techniques like **Whois, DNS queries, organizational queries**.

 - Identify vulnerabilities and exploits for launching attacks.